Central Lampung Regency

 Central Lampung Regency is a regency of the province of Lampung, on Sumatra, Indonesia.
 On 20 April 1999, two areas were separated from the original regency - the southeastern portion was split off to form a separate East Lampung Regency (including all of the regency's former sea coast), while the town of Metro was created as an independent city.
-The reduced regency has an area of 4,559.57 km^{2} and had a population of 1,170,048 people at the 2010 census and 1,460,045 at the 2020 census; the official estimate as at mid 2024 was 1,525,088 (comprising 777,250 males and 747,838 females).
+The reduced regency, now landlocked, has an area of 4,559.57 km^{2} and had a population of 1,170,048 people at the 2010 census and 1,460,045 at the 2020 census; the official estimate as of mid 2025 was 1,408,803 (comprising 717,830 males and 690,973 females), indicating a population decline since 2020.
 The regency seat is the town of Gunung Sugih.

 Administrative districts

-Central Lampung Regency consists of twenty-eight districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as at mid 2024.
-Foe ease of location, they are grouped below into three geographical sectors (which have no administrative function).
+Central Lampung Regency consists of twenty-eight districts (kecamatan), tabulated below with their areas and their populations at the 2010 census and 2020 census, together with the official estimates as of mid 2025.
+For ease of location, they are grouped below into three geographical sectors (which have no administrative function).
 The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 301 rural desa or kampung, and 10 urban kelurahan), and its post code.